 Below is a mix of (mostly) narrative nonfiction (tells a story about true events), and a few expository nonfiction ("how-to" books).
 This list is periodically updated.
 It is organized with a mix of school subjects and favorite teen subjects.
 Descriptions are paraphrased from our online catalog.

 Titles are linked to the Library's online catalog.
+For more nonfiction suggestions see:

 The YALSA Excellence in Nonfiction for Young Adults Award.